Poincar\'e Duality and Supergravity: Cohomology of differential and integral forms

-As it turns out, the de Rham and Spencer cohomology of $\mani$ compute the cohomology of the reduced space $\mani_{\mathpzc{red}}$ underlying $\mani$, \cite{CNR, Deligne, Noja, Penkov, Pol1}.
-More precisely, the relevant Poincar\'e lemmas and their consequences are collected in the following theorem. \begin{theorem}[Poincar\'e Lemmas \& Cohomology] The Poincar\'e lemmas for de Rham and Spencer cohomology read
+As it turns out, the de Rham and Spencer cohomology of $\mani$ compute the cohomology of the reduced space $\mani_{\mathpzc{red}}$ underlying $\mani$, \cite{CNR, DM, Noja, Penkov, Pol1}.
+More precisely, the relevant Poincar\'e lemmas and their consequences are collected in the following theorem.